CleverRaven/Cataclysm-DDA/doc/NPCs.md

 clear_npc_rule: rule_string | Clears the value of a boolean NPC follower AI rule such as "use_silent" or "allow_bash"
 set_npc_engagement_rule: rule_string | Sets the NPC follower AI rule for engagement distance to the value of `rule_string`.
-set_npc_aim_rule: rule_string | Sets the NPC follower AI rule for aiming speed to the value of `rule_string`.
+set_npc_aim_rule: rule_string | Sets the NPC follower AI rule for aiming speed to the value of `rule_string`. npc_die | The NPC will die at the end of the conversation.

 #### Deprecated